KotatsuApp/kotatsu-dl/README.md

   --throttle                     Slow down downloading to avoid blocking your IP address by server --chapters=<numbers or range>  Numbers of chapters to download.
-Can be a single numbers or range, e.g. "1-4,8,11" or "all" -v, --verbose                  Show more information -h, --help                     Show this message and exit
+Can be a single numbers or range, e.g. "1-4,8,11" or "all" -v, --verbose                  Show more information --sources                      Show list of supported manga sources and exit -h, --help                     Show this message and exit

 Arguments: